dataforgoodfr/protectclimateactivists/src/pages/freehong.md

 - French [Green party](https://www.eelv.fr/soutien-a-hong-hoang-activiste-pour-le-climat/) condemns the arrest - 7 Jun
 - [Columbia University](https://news.columbia.edu/news/university-statement-arrest-hoang-thi-minh-hong) condemns the arrest - 7 Jun
 - Obama foundation [demands](https://www.instagram.com/p/CtRU3RzuwWM/) rights of Hong are respected - 9 Jun
+- Greta [calls for the release](https://twitter.com/GretaThunberg/status/1667492902736412673?s=20) of Hong and the other vietnamese climate activists - 10 jun

-## Your turn to support Hong Hoang
+## What can I do to support Hong Hoang?

 Now, more than ever, Hong needs our solidarity.
 Just as she's stood up for our environment, it's our turn to stand up for her.
 Stand with us in showing support for Hong Hoang and all climate activists who continue to dedicate their lives to the fight for a sustainable future.